MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 <!-- docsTest:ignore "on premises" -->

-- Since this is a hybrid network, all the VMs on premises and in Azure need to be able to resolve names to function properly.
+- Since this is a hybrid network, all the VMs on-premises and in Azure need to be able to resolve names to function properly.
 This means that custom DNS settings must be applied to all the VNets.
 - Contoso currently has DCs deployed in the Contoso datacenter and at the branch offices.
-The primary DNS servers are CONTOSODC1 (172.16.0.10) and CONTOSODC2 (172.16.0.1).
+The primary DNS servers are contosodc1 (`172.16.0.10`) and contosodc2 (`172.16.0.1`).
 - Once the VNets are deployed, the on-premises domain controllers are configured as DNS servers in the networks.
 - If an optional custom DNS is specified for the virtual network, the virtual IP address `168.63.129.16` for the recursive resolvers in Azure must be added to the list.
 To do this, Contoso configures DNS server settings on each VNet.
-For example, the custom DNS settings for the VNET-HUB-EUS2 network would be as follows:
+For example, the custom DNS settings for the `VNET-HUB-EUS2` network would be as follows:

     ![Custom DNS](./media/contoso-migration-infrastructure/custom-dns.png)